Personalized attention. Professional growth. Community impact.

 - After review of the transcript(s), the Registrar’s Office will be in touch with information about your next steps.

-- Students interested in any of Loras’ Professional and Continuing Education programs should refer to the individual program webpage for application and enrollment instructions.
+• Students interested in any of Loras’ Professional Development programs should refer to the individual program webpage for application and enrollment instructions.

 Is there an option for conditional admission?

 A program director may require specific conditions be completed to meet the program requirements prior to full admission into a graduate program.

 You may be awarded a conditional admission if the program director recommends the you complete additional undergraduate coursework to achieve a minimum GPA requirement of the program.